Top Chef Art Smith has a Recipe for Restoration at Historic Wardlaw-Smith House

 Chef Art Smith has an impressive culinary resume: former personal chef to Oprah Winfrey, James Beard award–winning cookbook author, cofounder of food education nonprofit Common Threads, and Top Chef Masters contestant.
 He’s also a preservationist.
 One of his seven restaurants occupies a 19th-century Chicago carriage house, and later this year he’ll open a new venture in New York’s historic Grand Central Terminal.

 We recently chatted with Smith about another of his latest projects, Reunion Florida Garden and Kitchen School.
-Slated to open this fall, the innovative culinary education center is based in the Wardlaw-Smith House, built in the 1850s near Smith’s hometown of Jasper, Florida.
+Slated to open this fall, the innovative culinary education center is based in the Wardlaw-Smith House, built in the 1850s in Madison, Florida near Smith’s hometown of Jasper.

 Why did you decide to locate the school in a historic building?